Projector Sales: 1300 88 11 79

 Projection Distance

 The distance between projector lens and projection surface.
 The image projected becomes larger the further the projector is from the projection surface.
 There are two projection distance figures: one for maximum width (wide-angle) and one for maxium distance (telescopic).
 The projector should be adjusted to project at the point between these two figures when using a projection surface (e.g., screen) with a fixed size.
 The projection distance for projection surfaces of various sizes can be calculated easily if the projector's "Throw Ratio" is known.
-(See "Throw Ratio" for details.)

 Projection resolution

-Resolution of LCD panel (or DMD™ chip) of the projector If a computer signal at XGA resolution is fed into a SVGA projector, the image projected will be seen at SVGA resolution.
+If a computer signal at XGA resolution is fed into a SVGA projector, the image projected will be seen at SVGA resolution.
 Usually, the (native) input signal from a computer is automatically converted to the projector's own resolution (In this case, native XGA is converte to SVGA).
 Re-scaling technology is applied for the conversion process.

 QXGA